firejoust/mineflayer-movement/README.md

-  .radius(number)     // the length of the initial raycast .height(number)     // maximum height that raycasts can climb blocks .descent(number)    // maximum depth that raycasts can descend .depth(number)      // how deep raycasts can descend .count(number)      // how many raycasts in a particular direction .increment(number)  // distance between block checks .avoid(...string[]) // a list of dangerous blocks to avoid
+  .radius(number)     // the length of the initial raycast .height(number)     // maximum height that raycasts can climb blocks .descent(number)    // maximum depth that raycasts can descend .depth(number)      // how deep raycasts can descend from a block .count(number)      // how many raycasts in a particular direction .increment(number)  // distance between block checks .avoid(...string[]) // a list of dangerous blocks to avoid